-Serbia, Bosnia: Energy projections RES-TPPs and power generation facilities expansion18.
-August 2015. / SEE Energy News
+Serbia, Bosnia: Energy projections RES-TPPs and power generation facilities expansion, SEE Energy News

 Solid fuels will continue to constitute the most important primary energy source in the Western Balkans, mainly if considering the regional endogenous lignite reserves especially in Bosnia, and Serbia.
 However, under the projections it is assumed that their long-term use and future participation in the regional power generation system will be highly sensitive on RES supporting policies, carbon prices or probably the development of the carbon capture, use and storage (CCUS) technology.
 As far as thermal generation as a whole is concerned, evidently the Western Balkan region will continue to rely on “black” energy (fossil fuels).
 Especially if considering the economic viability, the industrial development and the energy equity in these countries, mainly in terms of energy supply and electricity prices regulation, unavoidably thermal energy sources will remain the catalyst in the energy sector.